lucasnorruva/ENTv4/docs/go-to-market.md

 The platform must bridge multiple regulatory schemes.
 This section outlines the specific GTM strategy for key international markets.

 ### European Union (EU)
-The EU's Ecodesign for Sustainable Products Regulation (ESPR) is a primary driver for DPP adoption.
-- **Mandate**: ESPR enforces DPPs for products starting from 2026 (textiles first), with other categories to follow.
+- **Mandate**: The Ecodesign for Sustainable Products Regulation (ESPR) enforces DPPs, requiring products to carry them from 2026 onward (textiles first).
-- **Platform Alignment**: The Norruva data model includes all ESPR-mandated fields, such as material composition, recyclability info, repairability scores, and carbon footprint data.
+- **Platform Alignment**: The Norruva data model includes all ESPR-mandated fields, such as material composition, recyclability info, and carbon footprint data.
+EU rules apply equally to imports, broadening our scope to global suppliers.
 - **GTM Focus**: Target EU-based companies and global suppliers who import into the EU, emphasizing turnkey ESPR compliance.

 ### United States (US)
-While there is no federal DPP law yet, regulations like the FTC’s Green Guides govern environmental claims on marketing.
-Though not a DPP law, they demand substantiation of “eco-friendly” claims (recyclability, carbon offsets, etc.).
-- **Mandate**: The FTC Green Guides demand substantiation for claims like "eco-friendly," "recyclable," or "carbon neutral."
+- **Mandate**: The FTC’s Green Guides demand substantiation for environmental marketing claims like "eco-friendly" or "recyclable."
 - **Platform Alignment**: The `greenClaims` data structure in our product schema allows companies to link marketing claims directly to verifiable data (e.g., certification documents, LCA reports) within the DPP.
 - **GTM Focus**: Position Norruva as a tool for "greenwashing" prevention and brand trust, helping companies meet FTC guidelines and build consumer confidence.

 ### Canada
-Provincial Extended Producer Responsibility (EPR) programs (aligned under CCME) assign end-of-life responsibility to producers.
+- **Mandate**: Provincial Extended Producer Responsibility (EPR) programs, aligned under the Canadian Council of Ministers of the Environment (CCME), assign end-of-life responsibility to producers.
-- **Mandate**: Producers are financially responsible for the end-of-life management of their products.
 - **Platform Alignment**: The `compliance.epr` field in our data model captures the necessary data (scheme ID, producer number, waste category) for streamlined EPR reporting and fee calculation.
 - **GTM Focus**: Target producers in regulated sectors (e.g., electronics, packaging) by offering a solution to simplify and automate their EPR compliance across different provinces.

 ### Asia-Pacific (APAC)
-Emerging EPR laws in countries like Japan, South Korea, and India create a growing need for product data management.
-- **Mandate**: EPR laws for electronics and plastics are increasingly common.
+- **Mandate**: EPR laws for electronics and plastics are emerging in countries like Japan, South Korea, and India.
 - **Platform Alignment**: The generic EPR fields in the DPP data model are flexible enough to accommodate the specific requirements of various APAC nations.
 - **GTM Focus**: Offer a future-proof solution for multinational companies that need to manage compliance across a fragmented but growing regulatory landscape in Asia.

+### Construction & Building Materials
+- **Mandate**: The EU is phasing in DPP requirements for construction products starting in 2024 to address the sector's substantial environmental footprint.
+- **Platform Alignment**: Our data model supports key metrics for building materials, such as embodied carbon, recycled content, and end-of-life options.
+The platform is designed to integrate with industry standards like BIMobject or RIBA data, allowing Building Information Models (BIM) to automatically populate the DPP.
+- **GTM Focus**: Collaborate with construction industry groups and circular economy initiatives (e.g., EU BAMB project) to provide tools for manufacturers of cement, steel, and insulation to generate compliant passports.

 ## Data Interoperability Strategy